2004- anthony + Jes Brinch

 13.08.04 to 11.09.04

-The Ironic Icon.
-A retrospective of the works of William Anthony.
+The Ironic Icon was a retrospective exhibition of works by William Anthony.

-Stalke Gallery is proud to present the first retrospective exhibition of the American artist William Anthony.
+Stalke Galleri was proud to present the first retrospective exhibition of the American artist William Anthony.

-Since the mid-1960s, William Anthony's bizarre line drawings have achieved cult status among prominent figures such as Andy Warhol and Roy Lichtenstein (according to Warhol, Anthony's illustration of the Bible was the only one Warhol could understand).
-And now others understand them too.
-His satirical depictions of human folly, war, mythology from the Wild West, and humorous "copies" of modernist masterpieces and visual culture materials — both mainstream and excessive — carry an unmistakable, quirky charm.
-The iconography makes it clear that this is pop.
-But it is also sub.
-Pop art's subconscious.
-A machine that distorts and rearranges images.
-Anthony's icons are not spiritual guides.
-Instead, they lead to an existential wilderness where laughter seems to be the final salvation, the last divine message after God has left the planet.
+Since the mid-1960s, William Anthony’s bizarre line drawings had achieved cult status among prominent figures such as Andy Warhol and Roy Lichtenstein.
+According to Warhol, Anthony’s illustration of the Bible was the only one Warhol could understand.
+Over time, others also came to understand his work.
+His satirical depictions of human folly, war, mythology from the Wild West, and humorous “copies” of modernist masterpieces and elements of visual culture—both mainstream and excessive—carried an unmistakable and quirky charm.
+The iconography made it clear that this was pop art, but also its subconscious underside.
+A visual machine distorted and rearranged images.
+Anthony’s icons were not spiritual guides; instead, they led into an existential wilderness where laughter appeared as the final salvation, the last divine message after God had left the planet.

-People claim that Pollock couldn't paint, while undoubtedly admitting that Anthony can't draw.
-Wrong.
-The people in his works are completely out of proportion and represent a formal exploration of drawing's boundaries, formulated as a deliberate attempt to escape conventions and rules.
-But at a high level, this is also the inherent point.
-Even though people resemble what they are, Anthony's lines are comical because humanity itself is comical.
+Some claimed that Pollock could not paint, while others asserted that Anthony could not draw.
+This was mistaken.
+The figures in Anthony’s works were deliberately out of proportion and represented a formal exploration of the boundaries of drawing, conceived as a conscious attempt to escape conventions and rules.
+On a deeper level, this distortion formed the core of his practice.
+Even though people resembled what they were, Anthony’s lines appeared comical because humanity itself was comical.

 Jes Brinch (Project Room)